-Most anesthesiologists received training to recognize the common signs of an allergic reaction quickly.
+Most anesthesiologists received training to quickly recognize the common signs of an allergic reaction to avoid fatal injuries.

-Generally, patients who experience a reaction to anesthetic medications will have noticeable symptoms that include a rash, hives, coughing, mild shortness of breath, swelling around the lips, eyes, or face (angioedema), and itchy skin, and a mild drop in blood pressure.
+Generally, patients who experience a reaction to anesthetic medications can experience serious consequences with noticeable symptoms that include a rash, hives, coughing, mild shortness of breath, swelling around the lips, eyes, or face (angioedema), and itchy skin, and a mild drop in blood pressure.

 How Long Does It Take for General Anesthesia to Get Out of Your System?